The Bank Dick: Plot

 Sousé helps the inebriated bank examiner back to his hotel room where he telephones Dr. Stall, a quack, who examines Snoopington and advises three days of bed rest.
 Still feeling extremely ill the following day, Snoopington is determined to do his duty and he returns to the bank to proceed with the audit.
 Og faints when he sees the examiner and Sousé again tries to delay the audit by breaking Snoopington's eyeglasses.

 Waterbury the swindler reads in the newspaper that Og's mine has struck it rich.
 He returns to the bank and offers to buy back the "worthless" stock from Og; but Sousé also reads the same news story and slugs Waterbury, knocking him through a window.
 Og, suddenly wealthy, is no longer worried about the audit and he agrees to split the money with Sousé; however, the escaped bank robber, Repulsive Rogan returns to rob the bank a second time, taking Sousé hostage and escaping with the bank's money and Og's mining-company stock.
 Rogan forces Sousé to drive the getaway car and they are followed in another car by the police, the bank president, Og and Greene.
 A frantic chase ensues as the getaway car, with Sousé at the wheel, narrowly avoids several accidents and continually falls apart.
 Rogan attempts to jump from the disintegrating car but is knocked unconscious by a low-hanging tree branch.
 Sousé once again receives the credit for catching the crook and receives a $5,000 reward for the capture of Rogan, $10,000 from producer Mackley Q. Greene for his screen story and a contract to direct a film based on it.

-Now an affluent man, Sousé lives in a mansion with his family, all of whom now dress and speak with refinement and treat him with respect, believing he has changed; but each morning at nine o'clock, Sousé continues to leave the house and follows Joe Guelpe to spend the day at the "office" - the Black Pussy Cat Café.
+Now an affluent man, Sousé lives in a mansion with his family, all of whom now dress and speak with refinement and treat him with respect, believing he has changed; but each morning at nine o'clock, Sousé continues to leave the house and follows Joe Guelpe to spend the day at the "office" - the Black Pussy Cat Café and Snack Bar.